joelPuronaho/FP_visualization_tool/README.md

 ### Usage

-Open the directory in R-Studio
+Clone the repository and open the directory in R-Studio.
+Then:

 1. Run the app through terminal with "Rscript FP_Visualization_App.R"
 2. Click the IP-address in "Listening on http://xxx.x.x.x:xxxx"
 3. The app opens in browser